Request for customs intervention

 Principle

-The request for customs intervention is a preventive measure asking the customs administration to detain goods suspected of infringing your patent (as this is also possible for trademarks, designs, geographical indications, copyright, and related rights) for a limited period.
+A request for customs intervention is a preventive measure asking the customs authorities to detain goods suspected of infringing your patent (as this is also possible for trademarks, designs, geographical indications, copyright, and related rights) for a limited period.

 The request for customs intervention is provided for by:

-- the Intellectual Property Code (L614-32 IPC, particularly concerning patents).
+- the Intellectual Property Code (L614-32 IPC, particularly regarding patents).

 It is entirely possible to request customs intervention based on the legal framework (i.e., EU Regulation or IPC) of your choice.
 While the concepts are similar, certain differences may be noted.